Docs-Geek/api-documentation-course/docs/dev-setup.md

 **_To run the setup script:_**:

 1. Click the **Terminal** tab in the bottom panel.
-2. Place your cursor in the terminal and type:
+2. Click inside the terminal and type:
    ```bash
    ./setup.sh
    ```
-3. Hit **Enter** to run the script.
+3. Hit ENTER on your keyboard to run the script.
 A "Database seeded successfully" message indicates the setup is complete.

 <br/>